viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 ```
 ##  What is the concept of component scanning and how would you set it up?
 - Fundamental functionality of a Spring Framework is injection.
 To know where the bean is and inject it, we need Component Scan.
+- whenever Spring container the read the XML configuration, it will scan all the package that you defined in <context:component-scan base-package="org.websparrow.beans" /> and automatically creates the objects of all beans where you annotated by @Component, or its special case (@Service, @Repository which added with PersistenceExceptionTranslationPostProcessor in application context).
 - Either use @Component Scan or XML Configuration
 ```
 <context:component-scan base-package="com.abc.p1.repository"/>